New Right-Side Tools in Gardenscapes: What Changed and What Really Matters

-Recent updates introduced a redesigned tool system on the right side of the board, replacing older tools and significantly changing how advanced levels are handled.
+Recent updates introduced a redesigned tool system on the right side of the board, replacing older tools and significantly changing how advanced levels are approached.

 What Has Changed in Right-Side Tools